 During recovery, the cell regenerates.
 The cellular materials begin to return.
 What does that mean?

 Muscle cells, which are also called muscle fibers, are soft and fragile.
 They contain a number of even softer and more fragile parts, like myofibrils, myofilaments, sarcomeres, the sarcoplasmic reticulum, and the sarcolemma.
 Any of those delicate structures can become damaged during exercise.
 The damaged stuff is what gets repaired during rest.
 The repair process is called regeneration.

 With adequate regeneration, a cell can end up with even more materials—more structure—than it originally had.
 That’s one of the main goals of training.

 With inadequate recovery, the cells don’t regenerate enough before the next workout.
 That’s why rest days are important.

-Which means that the reality for each of us is that we train in the presence of some number degenerated muscle cells.
+Which means that the reality for exercisers is that we exercise in the presence of some number of degenerated muscle cells.
 Rest days are important because keeping the number of degenerated cells low is important.

 Some gyms close for a day because rest days are important

 The Training Station Gym is closed on Sundays and, every week, a number of members thank us for that.
 They say the rest did them good.